ghas-lab-templates/exercises/module-2.md

 #### Steps

 1. In GitHub, navigate to the security configuration you created in module 1.
-2. Update your configuration with the following settings:
-   - ``: set `Default setup` > `Enabled with advanced set up allowed`
-3. For each configuration option under `Secret Scanning` select the following:
+2. For each configuration option under `Secret Scanning` select the following:
 - `Secret Scanning - Alerts`: Select `Enabled`
 - `Validity check`: Select `Enabled`
 - `Non-provider patterns`: Select `Enabled`